Storyflow Logo

 This is where the canvas matters more than the sticky note.
 The strongest ideation tools keep the wild early ideas, the clusters, the chosen concept, and the developing plan in one connected space, so converging does not mean abandoning everything you generated.
 You can see the lineage from a throwaway idea to the thing you are actually building.

-This is the lane Storyflow is built for.
-It is a visual AI workspace where the same canvas holds the messy first burst and the shaped concept, and the AI reads the whole board (plus any blueprint or documents you bring in with an @-mention) rather than a single note.
-So when you move from generating to choosing, the assistant can help cluster, challenge, and develop the ideas that are already on the board, instead of starting a blank chat.
-Storyflow's Story Blueprints library also gives you framework templates to run a structured ideation pass instead of staring at an empty canvas.
+This is the friction Storyflow's canvas is built to remove.
+It is a visual AI workspace where the same board holds the messy first burst and the shaped concept, and the AI reads the full active canvas board (plus up to 1 Story Blueprint and up to 3 Documents you bring in with an @-mention) rather than a single pasted note.
+So when you move from generating to choosing, the assistant can cluster, challenge, and develop the ideas already on the board instead of starting from scratch.
+Storyflow's Story Blueprints library (200+ frameworks like AIDA, StoryBrand, and the Hero's Journey on the Plus plan and above) also lets you run a structured ideation pass instead of staring at an empty canvas.
+If you want to feel the difference in one session, start from the Mindmap template: branch out the raw ideas, then ask the AI to cluster and challenge what is on the board.

 Where the two overlap, and where teams get stuck